Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Broker packets set specific limits and wording.
+• Broker and shipper packets generally set specific limits and required wording.

-• A certificate is not proof the endorsement exists.
+• A certificate of insurance is not, by itself, proof the endorsement exists.

-• A gap can cost you the load or the contract.
+• A gap between the contract and your policy can cost you the load or the contract.

 The Vantage Point